rwxayheee/SAQS/README.md

 2. A query file

-The Selector function current takes simple query that includes atom type (of the target and bonded atoms) and bond type.
+The Selector function currently takes simple query that includes atom type (of the target and bonded atoms) and bond type.

 ## Expected outcome